 - Physical Protection.
-A physical border, known as the 'tamper-protection boundary', surrounds the device and is capable of detecting physical access through its Secure Perimeter that could compromise confidentiality and/or data integrity of Personal Data, consumption data, security credentials, random number generator, cryptographic algorithms, the SAPC, or firmware.
-On detection of such access the device is capable of recording the event and sending an alert where reasonably practicable.
-This relates to the physical aspect of the Secure Perimeter described in reference [b, 5.4]. - Interface Protection.
-Operational interfaces on the Smart Metering Equipment comply with security requirements in reference [b, 5.6] and prevent use of any non-operational interfaces.
-The device includes a HAN interface using ZigBee protocols enabling communications with other devices on the HAN.
+A physical border, known as the 'tamper-protection boundary', surrounds the device and is capable of detecting physical access through its Secure Perimeter that could compromise confidentiality and/or data integrity of security credentials, random number generator, cryptographic algorithms, or firmware. - Interface Protection.
+Operational interfaces on the Smart Metering Equipment comply with security requirements in reference [b, 8.5] and prevent use of any non-operational interfaces.
+The device includes a HAN interface using ZigBee protocols enabling communications with other devices on the HAN. - Message Protection.
+Messages received by the Smart Metering Equipment are validated to verify they comply with End-to-End security requirements in reference [d, 4].
+These ensure aspects such as protection against replay or unauthorised modification.
+In addition, the ZigBee protocols include cryptographic measures that protect messages between devices on the HAN.
+See Appendix C for more details.